OWASP/www-project-secure-headers/tab_headers.md

 ## Strict-Transport-Security

-HTTP Strict Transport Security (also named *HSTS*) is a web security policy mechanism which helps to protect websites against protocol downgrade attacks and cookie hijacking.
-It allows web servers to declare that web browsers (or other complying user agents) should only interact with it using secure HTTPS connections, and never via the insecure HTTP protocol.
+HTTP Strict Transport Security (also named *HSTS*) is a browser security policy mechanism which helps to protect websites against protocol downgrade attacks and cookie hijacking.
+It allows web servers to declare that web browsers (or other complying user agents) should only interact with it using secure HTTPS connections, and within a defined timespan (max-age) not via the clear text HTTP protocol.
 HSTS is an IETF standard track protocol and is specified in [RFC 6797](https://www.rfc-editor.org/rfc/rfc6797).
 A server implements an HSTS policy by supplying a header (`Strict-Transport-Security`) over an HTTPS connection (HSTS headers over HTTP are ignored).

 📍 Important note about the behavior of the header over a **HTTP connection** (source [Mozilla MDN](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Strict-Transport-Security#description)):